dm807cam/EMPiR/README.md

 ## Usage examples

-EMPiR comes with an example data set of a recent study of mine on trace element concentration in the shell of the intertidal gastropod *Nucella lapillus*. <br/><br/> **(1) Specify path to sample data set.**
+EMPiR comes with an example data set from a recent study of mine on trace element concentration in the shell of the intertidal gastropod *Nucella lapillus*. <br/><br/> **(1) Specify path to sample data set.**

 ``` r
 path_to_sample_data <- system.file('extdata', package = 'EMPiR')